As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Wizards of the Coast art of a DnD Tiefling 5e Paladin

-Horned, hellish, and hella charismatic, the DnD Tiefling 5e species shares DNA with creatures from Dungeons and Dragons’ lower planes.
-While they share some common features (horns, tails, colorful skin), the different Tiefling subraces can have hugely varied ancestries and abilities.
-All this makes them one of the most recognizable, interesting, and flexible D&D characters to build.
+Horned, hellish, and hella charismatic, the DnD Tiefling 5e species are a humanoid race which shares DNA with devils and demons.
+While they have some common features (horns, tails, colorful skin), the different Tiefling subraces can have hugely varied ancestries and abilities.

 Wizards of the Coast art of a DnD Tiefling 5e casting a spell with a staff